Van Veghten House: History

-On August 30, 1781, the First Brigade of the French Army, the Expédition Particulière, under command of the French general Comte de Rochambeau, marched past this house, along the route to Yorktown, Virginia.
+On August 30, 1781, the First Brigade of the French Army marched past his house, under the command of General Comte de Rochambeau, following the route to Yorktown, Virginia.
 The day's march was 13 mi from the campground at Bullion's Tavern in Liberty Corner to the campground at Somerset Courthouse, now Millstone, New Jersey.
 The Second Brigade followed on August 31.
 The American Continental Army marched nearby along different roads as part of this joint effort.

-After Derrick died in 1781, the estate passed to his son Michael Van Veghten (1764–1831).
+Derrick died in 1781 and the estate passed to his son Michael Van Veghten (1764–1831).